-Welcome back to the series,If you have come directly to this post I would recommend you to go through the previous post What is a Zero Day Attack Part one.
-But you can still continue I have covered the basics of Zero Day attack in the post.
+Welcome back to the series.
+If you have come directly to this post, I recommend you go through the previous post, What is a Zero Day Attack Part one.
+But you can continue.
+I have covered the basics of Zero Day attack in the post.

 Overview of Secured Applications

 What are Fuzzers?

-- Secondly, Now if you have a custom made tool (made just by you), there are least chances that other know about it, and you wont get feedback that if there is some loophole in the software.
-So its your duty to find out the bug and then prepare for the patch.
+- Secondly, if you have a custom-made tool (made just by you), there are negligible chances that others will know about it, and you won’t get feedback if there is some loophole in the software.
+So it’s your duty to find the bug and prepare for the patch.
 Else if ZDA or Zero Day Attack begins, you might be too late.

 Types of Protection by Fuzzers